9th Massachusetts Battery

-The 9th Massachusetts Battery (or 9th Battery, Massachusetts Light Artillery) was an field artillery battery that served in the Union Army during the American Civil War.
+The 9th Massachusetts Battery (or 9th Battery, Massachusetts Light Artillery) was a field artillery battery that served in the Union Army during the American Civil War.

 Service

 The battery was organized Lynnfield, Massachusetts and mustered on August 10, 1862 for a three-year enlistment under the command of Captain Achille De Vecchi, an Italian on leave from the Italian army.

-The battery left the state for Washington, D. C. on September 3 and was attached to Abercrombie's Division, Military District of Washington, D. C. until February, 1863.
+The battery left the state for Washington, D.C., on September 3 and was attached to Abercrombie's Division, Military District of Washington, D.C., until February, 1863.
 It was in the 2nd Brigade, Abercrombie's Division, 22nd Army Corps, Dept. of Washington, until May, 1863.
 It was made part of Barry's Command, 22nd Army Corps, to July, 1863.

 In July 1863, the battery joined the 1st Volunteer Brigade, Artillery Reserve, Army of the Potomac and marched to Gettysburg, where it played a prominent role, despite this being its first battle.

 In December 1863, the battery was assigned to the 2nd Volunteer Brigade, Artillery Reserve, to April, 1864.
 3rd Volunteer Brigade, Artillery Reserve, to May, 1864.
 Artillery Brigade, 5th Army Corps, Army of the Potomac, to June, 1865.

-The 9th Massachusetts Battery mustered out of service June 6, 1865 at Gallops Island in Boston Harbor.
+The 9th Massachusetts Battery mustered out of service June 6, 1865, at Gallops Island in Boston Harbor.